 A month isn’t really that long is it?
 Well, it was long enough to open my eyes about several things.

 I was able to find a range of beer styles to pair with home-cooked meals.
-Lager Day Saints with its toast malty and spicy crispness was perfectly refreshing as a bathtub beer.
+Lager Day Saints with its toast malty, hop spice, and crispness was perfectly refreshing as a bathtub beer.
 Not to mention, that the 0.5% lager went perfect with our sourdough pizzas.

 While I didn’t go out often, I was impressed with the amount of NA availability in pubs, bars, and restaurants.
 This made it easy to drink something that wasn’t sweet and sickly but also non-alcoholic.
 I can only hope this is a permanent change and not a monthly one-off experience.

 You’re thinking, of course, you drank less you idiot!
 But some of these beers were really tasty.
 I thought maybe I would session on them once or twice.
 It never happened.
 After having roughly one or two half-pints of NA beer, I was completely satisfied.
 I didn’t feel the need to drink anymore and am certain my calorie intake was much lower.

 Time seemed to form like condensation builds clouds.
 Most of my time gains were felt during the evening.
 Instead of falling into a food and drink coma, I found myself feeling alert and productive.
 This meant more time to spend getting frustrated while practising the guitar, or injecting political rhetoric and literature straight into my veins.

 No hangovers meant fewer sightings of grumpy Kendon in the mornings.
 (Although, I think I did feel the need to make sure he returned at least once a week).
 Weekends were just fantastic!
 After a much shorter lie-in, a leisurely cooked and tasty breakfast would start out the day.
 And each was a full day with no lost time spent in the recovery position or staring at subpar Netflix programming.